 The first step in debt consolidation is getting all your medical bills together, making sure the bills are accurate and do an accounting that tells you exactly how much you would have to borrow to eliminate the whole stack.

 The next step would be to choose the option that makes the most financial sense for your situation.
 To do that, try asking yourself these questions:

-- If you choose to take out a personal loan to pay off your debts, how much interest are you having to pay on top of those existing bills?
+- If you choose to take out a personal loan to pay off your debts, how much interest are you having to pay on top of the existing bills?

-- Credit cards are a quick fix method to get rid of the debt, but potentially an extremely expense one.
+- Credit cards are a quick fix, but an extremely expensive one.
 Is it worth paying double-digit interest on a medical debt, just to see it go away?

 - A home equity loan puts your house at risk.
 Should you really risk a secured asset to pay off unsecured loans?

 - Would consolidating your medical bills into one monthly payment save you money, protect your credit score and keep the collections agencies at bay?

 If you are confused or overwhelmed by the situation, it might help to get a free consultation with a professional from a nonprofit credit counseling agency.
 The counselors there are trained to help you answer all of these questions and give you educated advice as to the option that works best for you.

 Sometimes, good advice can serve as the best medicine for someone sickened by medical bills.